 WAIT: Acknowledgments will be delayed, so this command will appear blocked.

 This command is useful as it makes able to switch clients from a Redis instance to another one in a controlled way.
 For example during an instance upgrade the system administrator could do the following:

-- Wait a few seconds to make sure the slaves processed the latest replication stream from the master.
+- Wait a few seconds to make sure the replicas processed the latest replication stream from the master.

-- Turn one of the slaves into a master.
+- Turn one of the replicas into a master.

 - Reconfigure clients to connect with the new master.

 Since Redis 6.2, the recommended mode for client pause is